Blog

 The Solution:

-A balanced reward management process ensures employees feel seen as individuals, not just as numbers.
+A balanced performance and reward process ensures employees feel seen as individuals, not just as numbers.

 Challenge 4: Maintaining Budget Control